Kenosha County Board vote fails to overturn county executive's veto of solar energy resolution

 `Waste of time'

-Consulting with Corporation Counsel Joseph Cardamone, Berg questioned him about the last time a county executive vetoed a County Board decision.
-According to Cardamone, the last such interdiction was issued in 2009.
+Berg questioned Corporation Counsel Joseph Cardamone about the last time a county executive vetoed a County Board decision.
+According to Cardamone, the last interdiction was issued in 2009.

 “It dealt with the 2010 budget.
 There was a line item specifically related to a provision that the board had put in during the budget process to provide (County Board) supervisors with county health insurance without a contribution to premiums,” Cardamone said.

-At the time, then-County Executive Jim Kreuser vetoed the zero-contribution plan, restoring the 15 percent contribution for County Board supervisors originally proposed for the 2010 budget, according to a report in the Kenosha News.
+At the time, then-County Executive Jim Kreuser vetoed the zero-contribution plan, restoring the 15% contribution for County Board supervisors originally proposed for the 2010 budget, according to a report in the Kenosha News.
 Berg called Kerkman’s veto of Bashaw’s resolution a waste of time.

 Veto `appalling'